Audrey's love for piano began at age six. She's a professional pianist for cruises, hotels and community events. Teaching is her passion..

 There are 88 keys on the piano—52 white and 36 black.
 Knowing this will help you to see if any keys are missing quickly.

 The Sound and Brilliance of the Piano

-The length of the strings determine to a large degree the sound.
-Every note sounded on a piano is the result of a string, or set of two or three strings, vibrating at a specific frequency.which is determined by the length, diameter, tension and density of the wire.
+The length of the strings determines to a large degree, the sound.
+Every note sounded on the piano results from a string or set of two or three strings, vibrating at a specific frequency determined by the wire's length, diameter, tension, and density.

-A shorter, lighter string, under more tension, vibrates faster, and produces a higher-pitched sound.
+A shorter, lighter string, under more tension, vibrates faster and produces a higher-pitched sound.